hpcoderhere/hpcoderhere.github.io/_pages/about.md

 News
 ======
 - **July 2023** : Our Workshop, "Backdoors in Deep Learning: The Good, the Bad, and the Ugly" has been accepted to NeurIPS 2023.
+- **June 2023** : Delivered a talk at MAIL Research Lab at VinUniversity about "Exploring Backdoor Intrusions, Defense Strategies, and the Path to Social Good".
 - **September 2022** : Our paper "Momentum Adversarial Distillation: Handling Large Distribution Shifts in Data-Free Knowledge Distillation" has been accepted in NeurIPS 2022.
 - **July 2022** : Our paper "Towards Effective and Robust Neural Trojan Defenses via Input Filtering" is accepted at ECCV 2022.
 - **June 2021** : Our paper "Prescriptive analytics with differential privacy" got accepted in International Journal of Data Science and Analytics.